nicocrm/minecraft-boss/README.md

       cd vue-ui && npm build

+- Alternatively, you can use a docker container to do the build:

+      cd vue-ui && ./build.sh

 - Create a service for the API
 - Set up a reverse proxy to serve the application files (from vue-ui/dist) and proxy requests to /api to the API service.